 According to O*NET Online, the employment outlook for makeup artists is projected to grow 10–14% through 2026 — higher than the growth average for other industries.
 Along with comprehensive training, practice and persistence can really pay off — and lead you to the career of your dreams.

-To learn more about training for a career as a professional makeup artist, contact Paul Mitchell the School.
+To learn more about training for a career as a professional makeup artist, contact Paul Mitchell the School at Campus.